JohnPaulinePineda/Portfolio_Project_60/docs/index.md

 3. The user interface ouput consists of the following:
     * Kaplan-Meier plots to:
         * provide a baseline visualization of the survival profiles of the various feature categories (Yes | No or High | Low) estimated from the study population given the survival time and event status
-        * Indicate the entries made from the user input to visually assess the survival probabilities of the test case characteristics against the study population across all time points
+        * indicate the entries made from the user input to visually assess the survival probabilities of the test case characteristics against the study population across all time points
     * survival probability plot to:
         * provide a visualization of the baseline survival probability profile using each observation of the study population given the survival time and event status
         * indicate the heart failure survival probabilities of the test case at different time points